 Vow to not drink and drive:

 By now, we all know the risks associated with drinking and driving, even without looking up the staggering and tragic statistics.
-Let's acknowledge we're not above the influence of alcohol and make 2017 the year of DDs and budgets for Uber, Lyft or cab rides.
+Let's acknowledge we're not above the influence of alcohol and make 2020 the year of DDs and budget for Uber, Lyft or cab rides.

 No texting and driving:

 Here's another driving risk we hear about all of the time, but don't always believe.
-According to these statistics, you are four times more likely to risk a crash when you use a cellphone while driving.
-Imagine how much safer the road could be if we vowed to never text while driving again!
+According to these statistics, sending or reading a text at 55 mph takes your eyes off the road for 5 seconds.
+During that time, you have driven the length of a football field without looking.
+Imagine how much safer the road would be if we vowed to never text while driving again!

 Always wear your seatbelt:

 It's easy to forget wearing a seatbelt is one of the simplest things we can do to be safer drivers.
-Sure, we all know someone who knows someone with a miraculous story of someone else surviving a crash because they weren’t wearing their seatbelt.
+Sure, we all know someone who knows someone with a miraculous story of surviving a crash because they weren’t wearing their seatbelt.
 But for every rare story of survival, there are way too many "if only" stories to the contrary.
-The Center of Disease Control and Prevention says for those in the front, seatbelts reduce the risk of death by 45 percent and serious injury by 50 percent.
-For those not wearing seatbelts, they are 30 times more likely to be ejected!
+The Center of Disease Control and Prevention says seatbelts reduce serious injuries and deaths by about 50 percent.
 Make it a habit to ALWAYS wear your seatbelt, even if the trip is short.

 Signal, signal, signal:

 Use your turn signals and reduce surprises.
-Last-second signaling as you're turning doesn't count by the way.
+Last-second signaling as you're turning doesn't count, BTW.
 Way too many people start to slow down for a turn without warning and turn on the signal as an afterthought.
-The car behind you needs to know WHY you're slowing down.
+The car behind you needs to know why you're slowing down.
 That way, they can see how far ahead your turn is and anticipate how much they need to slow down.
 If it's a lane change, they'll need to know where you're heading and how much room to give you.

 Leave some space: